 Best (cotton canvas) 4m bell tents

 There are a lot of cotton canvas bell tents on the market so narrowing down your options can feel pretty daunting.
 Below though, I’ve selected the 8 best 4m bell tents available.
 At the top you’ll find my *top pick* – the tent I am now the happy owner of, with no regrets.
-I’ve also included a *best value* tent.
-If budget is tight, Vevor is a great option.
-Although you can notice a difference in quality when compared to Bell Tent Boutique, the Vevor bell tent is still surprisingly strong, well-made and at an unbeatable price!
+I’ve also included a *best-value* tent.
+If the budget is tight, Vevor is a great option.
+Although you can notice a difference in quality when compared to Bell Tent Boutique, the Vevor bell tent is still surprisingly strong, well-made, and at an unbeatable price!

 #1 *TOP PICK* Bell Tent Boutique